lupinx2/Anime-list-randomizer/README.md

 If a .exe file doesn't suit your needs (or you don't trust them), you can just clone/download this repo
 (the download on this website is hidden behind a button labeled `code`)

-Then if you're on Windows, just double-click the `run-malptw_rand.bat` file.
+Then if you're on Windows, just double-click the `run-mal-randomizer.bat` file.
 If you're not on Windows, or would prefer to use a terminal just `cd` into the repo folder.
 Then type:

-`python malptw_rand.py` or `python3 malptw_rand.py`
+`python mal_randomizer.py` or `python3 mal_randomizer.py`

-to get a random anime from your PTW list.

 ## FAQ